dsteves28/CyberSecurity-Bootcamp/20. Red vs Blue/2. Blue/README.md

   - How many requests were made in the brute-force attack?
 How many requests had the attacker made before discovering the correct password in this one?
     - 15,225
   - What kind of alarm would you set to detect this behavior in the future and at what threshold(s)?
     - Base of the spikes seen in `Connections over time [Packetbeat Flows] ECS` and `Errors vs successful transactions [Packetbet] ECS`, we could set an alert if `401 Unauthorized` is returned from any server over a certain threshold that would weed out forgotten passwords.
-Start with 10 in one hour and refine from there.
+We can start with 5 in one hour and then correct it later.
     - We could also create an alert if the `user_agent.original` value includes `Hydra` in the name.
   ![1.3](https://github.com/dsteves28/CyberSecurity-Bootcamp/blob/main/20.%20Red%20vs%20Blue/2.%20Blue/1.3.PNG)
   ![1.3.1](https://github.com/dsteves28/CyberSecurity-Bootcamp/blob/main/20.%20Red%20vs%20Blue/2.%20Blue/1.3.1.PNG)
   - Identify at least one way to harden the vulnerable machine that would mitigate this attack.
-    - After the limit of 10 `401 Unauthorized` codes have been returned from a server, that server can automatically drop traffic from the offending IP address for a period of 1 hour.
+    - After the limit of 5 `401 Unauthorized` codes has been reached, that server can automatically block all traffic from the offending IP address for a period of 1 hour.
 We could also display a lockout message and lock the page from login for a temporary period of time from that user.